CSS Flexbox Generator Online Free

 Can I use Flexbox for the whole page layout?

 Yes, though CSS Grid is often a better fit for full-page two-dimensional layouts.
 Flexbox works well for page-level layouts when items flow naturally in one direction — for example a vertical stack of header, main, and footer.
-For more complex row-and-column arrangements, Grid gives you finer control.
+For more complex row-and-column arrangements, Grid gives you finer control with named areas and explicit column/row sizing.

 Does the generated CSS work in all browsers?

-Flexbox has full support in all modern browsers (Chrome, Firefox, Safari, Edge) and has since around 2016.
-The generated CSS uses standard syntax with no vendor prefixes — you do not need -webkit- or -ms- prefixes for any of the properties in the output.
+Flexbox has full support in all modern browsers.
+The generated CSS uses standard syntax with no vendor prefixes required.
+If you need to support Safari older than 14.1, replace gap with margins for the spacing.

 Build Your Flexbox Layout Free